Vacuum-Signal Detection and the Principle-Level Feasibility of Arbitrarily Long-Distance Repeaterless Quantum Communication: Appendix

-\begin{itemize} \item If the target auxiliary state is initially $|0\rangle$, then when the control is $|\emptyset\rangle$ or $|0\rangle$, the target remains unchanged, while if the control is $|1\rangle$, the target is transformed by $F$. \item If the target state is initially $|\emptyset\rangle$, it remains unchanged after $C(F)$. \item In all cases, the control state itself remains unaffected. \end{itemize}
+The action of $C(F)$ is defined as follows: \begin{itemize} \item If the target is not initially in the state $|\emptyset\rangle$, it remains unchanged when the control is $|\emptyset\rangle$ or $|0\rangle$, and is transformed by $F$ when the control is $|1\rangle$. \item If the target is initially $|\emptyset\rangle$, it remains unchanged. \item The control state is preserved in all cases. \item The operation is extended linearly over the entire Hilbert space. \end{itemize}